 The National Interscholastic Cycling Association has a proven track record of introducing kids to mountain biking.
 Only 26% of our student-athletes had ever ridden a mountain bike before participating in NICA.
 73% of student-athletes reported that their participation inspired family/friends to start riding bikes.

 But organized cycling is expensive.
 One of our core values is the we are inclusive.
 That means that we need to do whatever we can to make this sport and this league accessible to all kids who would like to participate.
-Our goal was to serve 250 kids in our first season and we’ve blown way past that number.
-We also know, hearing from the other NICA leagues, that somewhere around 10% of our members will need a little help to participate.
+We also know that somewhere around 10% of our members will need a little help to participate.
 We plan to address that need in two ways.
-The first is through scholarships for riders and coaches.
+The first is through scholarships for students and coaches.
 The second is through a bike loaner program.
 The first obstacle for many kids is that they don’t have a mountain bike or they don’t have a safe bike to use.

-The North Carolina Interscholastic Cycling League hopes to offer a mountain bike fleet as loaner bikes to Student-Athletes who do not have a bike to ride.
+The North Carolina League offers a mountain bike fleet as loaner bikes to student-athletes who do not have a bike to ride.
 The loaner bike will be available for their use during the in-season time of the year, December-May.

 Student-Athletes must commit to the upcoming season to qualify.
-Commitment involves registering with the League, signing up for their local team and entering a minimum of two races.
+Commitment involves registering with the League, signing up for their local team, and committing to riding for the entire season.
 Teams have constitutions that spell out participation commitments such as practice attendance, GPA, and code of conduct.
-Bikes are loaned to the Student-Athlete with a signed agreement between the League, Parent, Coach and Student-Athlete.
+Bikes are loaned to the student-athlete with a signed agreement between the League, Parent/Guardian, Coach and Student-Athlete.